Hoa Binh Province General Information

-Apart of these, scientific tests have shown that the mineral water at Kim Boi Hot Spring is good for drinking, bathing and treatment.
+Apart from these, scientific tests have shown that the mineral water at Kim Boi Hot Spring is good for drinking, bathing, and treatment.

 Road and water transportation are convenient.
 There is National Highway No. 6 from Hanoi via Ha Tay to Hoa Binh, Son La, National Highway No. 15 from Mai Chau to Thanh Hoa, National Highway No. 12B from Hoa Binh to Nho Quan (Ninh Binh).